kaganozturk/Investigation-of-possible-gender-bias-in-face-recognition/part 4/README.md

 Run **segmentation/predict_facial_hair_mask.py** to obtain the number of pixels masked by the network.
 Result will be saved to 'no_hair_pixels.pkl'.

 Run **calculate_matching_score.py** to get matching scores.
 Result will be saved to 'matching_scores.pkl'.
-Run with "--s" to visualize and save saliency maps.
+Run with "-v" to visualize and save saliency maps.
 Results will be saved to 'Contour.png' and 'heatmap_MinPlus.png'.

 Run **plot_score_vs_no_hair_pixels.py** to plot pairs.
 Result will be saved to 'plot.png' (Run after getting 'matching_scores.pkl' and 'no_hair_pixels.pkl').